DryKISS/industryui.com/components/utils/randomColor/README.md

-# RandomColor()

-RandomColor is written to be used in developement,when you simply want to visualize renders on target component. you can use this function as backgroundColor
+RandomColor is written to be used in developement,when you simply want to visualize renders on target component. you can use this function as backgroundColor on a tag inside the component